dixslyf/acush/docs.typ

 - The shell does not terminate if the user enters `CTRL-C`, `CTRL-\` or `CTRL-Z`.

+- Slow system calls (e.g., `read`) are immediately restarted when a child process exits and sends a `SIGCHLD` signal to the shell process.

 - Whitespace is not significant except for delimiting tokens of a command line.

 Differences from Bash: